BioRB/DraftPolisher/README.md

 ## Description

-DraftPolisher can produce an improved consensus sequence for a draft circular genome assembly .
+DraftPolisher can produce an improved consensus sequence for a draft circular genome assembly.

 ## Prerequisites